thomas-fossati/draft-kat/draft-bft-rats-kat.md

 To ensure freshness of the PAT and the KAT a nonce is used, as suggested by the RATS architecture {{-rats-arch}}.
-Here is the symbolic API call to request a KAT and a PAT, which are concatinated together as the CAB.
+Here is the symbolic API call to request a KAT and a PAT, which are concatenated together as the CAB.

 ~~~~
 cab = createCAB(key_id, nonce)